rafin/Spotify-Visualizations/README.md

-Current version online at: http://plotify.herokuapp.com/
+Current version online at: (Defunct)

 ## Plot your Music
 - webapp that helps visualize a user's public playlists on spotify